smithery-ai/smithery-cookbook/servers/python/fastmcp_quickstart/README.md

    - See the complete request/response flow
    - Debug and iterate on your MCP tools quickly

+5. **Deploy to Smithery:**
+   To deploy your MCP server:
+   - Push your code to GitHub (make sure to include the `smithery.yaml` and `Dockerfile`)
+   - Connect your repository at [https://smithery.ai/new](https://smithery.ai/new)

+Your server will be available over HTTP and ready to use with any MCP-compatible client!

 ## Stopping the Server

 Press `Ctrl+C` in the terminal to stop the server.